-The 12-month period during which an employee is eligible for FMLA leave will be a 12-month period, rolled forward from the date the employee's first FMLA leave begins{27}.
+The 12-month period during which an employee is eligible for FMLA leave will be from July 1 to June 30.
+The 12-month period during which an employee is eligible for FMLA leave will be a 12 month period, rolled forward from the date the employee's first FMLA leave begins.

-Exception: Texcept that the period for leave to care for a covered servicemember with a serious injury or illness begins on the first day the employee takes leave for this reason and ends 12 months later.
+Exception: The period for leave to care for a covered servicemember with a serious injury or illness begins on the first day the employee takes leave for this reason and ends 12 months later.